PhD Programmes in Italy

 The study prospectus involves compulsory educational activities, which may be shared between multiple PhD Programmes, including basic and advanced disciplinary and interdisciplinary training, further language and IT training, specific training in research management and in approaching european and international research systems, as well as in promotion of research results and intellectual property.
 Every PhD student, under the supervision and responsibility of a Tutor, also defines and develops a specific and personal research project that will culminate in the completion of a PhD thesis.
 It is also possible to undertake periods of study and research abroad, at public and private institutions.

 Admission to PhD Programmes is subject to competitive application.

-The University of Brescia publishes an annual Call for applications to PhD Programmes, providing for each Program the number of positions available benefitting of a study grant and those not benefitting of study grants, pursuant to Article 9 of Italian Ministerial Decree n.
-45/2013.
+The University of Brescia publishes an annual Call for applications to PhD Programmes, providing for each Programme a number of positions available benefitting of a study grant and a number of positions not benefitting of study grants.

 Calls for applications are generally published yearly, in early Summer.